aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

 ### Snapping

 At this point I chatted a bit and did some various manual edits but still wanted to see if it could correctly implement snapping for the points handles.
-So I told it the current version of the mouse related code and asked it to add snapping to other points with the same x or y coordinate
+This is such an handy feature I couldn't live without so I told it the current code for the mouse related code and asked it to add snapping to other points with the same x or y coordinate

 > Now its the following:
 >